Phuket Day 1

 For the rain.
 For the poha.
 For the pool.
 For him – my lovely man!

-Day 1 in Phuket was nothing short of poetry.
+Phuket Day 1 was nothing short of poetry.
 And magic moments.